micro-js/micro-js/README.md

 E.g. `npm install micro-js/map` -> `var map = require('map')`

-This is a little confusing, so in the future we may switch to using scoped modules under @micro-js, but for now this is how it is.
+This is a little confusing, so in the future we may switch to using scoped modules under @f, but for now this is how it is.